cesarsotovalero/cesarsotovalero.github.io/files/posts/2025/2025-08-14/tech-interview-questions.md

 * Tell me about a time when you overpromised and underdelivered.
 * What do you do if you realize you’re not going to meet a deadline?
 * Describe a time when you had to learn something complex in a very short period.
+* Tell me about a time you took unexpected initiative.
+Can you tell me about another?
+* What's the fastest you've shipped something?
+* What is a piece of critical feedback you've received that was hard to hear?
+* If you were the CEO of your previous company, what would you do differently?

 ## Leadership Questions